vigna/hrtb-lending-iterator-rs/README.md

 A *lending iterator* is an iterator which lends mutable borrows to the items it returns.
 In particular, this means that the reference to an item is invalidated by the next call to `next()`.

-The typical example that cannot be written with standard Rust iterators, but is covered by lending iterator, is that of an iterator returning mutable, overlapping windows of a slice.
+The typical example that cannot be written with standard Rust iterators, but is covered by lending iterators, is that of an iterator returning mutable, overlapping windows of a slice.

 But lending iterators are more general than that, as they might return items that depend on some mutable state stored in the iterator.
 For example, starting from an iterator on pairs of integers lexicographically sorted, a lending iterator might return iterators on pairs with the same first coordinate without any copying; clearly, any call on